syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 signature.ComputeHash += Signature_ComputeHash;

-//Create X509Certificate2 from your certificate to create a long-term validity
+//Create an X509Certificate2 from your certificate to create a long-term validity

 X509Certificate2 x509 = new X509Certificate2("PDF.pfx", "password123");